Emily-Case/Basic-Encryption/README.md

 -The Number key on the second line (0 < numberKey < 26);

--The number of lines to encrypt;
+-The number of lines to encrypt/decrypt;

 -Lines of text equal to the number declared;

+Use the Codify method to encrypt and the decodify method to decrypt.